 Management then has to contact the customer to communicate your company’s response to the document, sending the response back down the hierarchy to do so.
 Whoever makes the call then annexes the customer response to the document.
-Then the document makes its way to purchasing, where it is printed out and added to a queue.
-When it finally arrives at the company warehouse for fulfillment, it’s already been printed out, scanned, reprinted, and edited a dozen times – and that’s before it gets to accounting.
+Then the document makes its way to purchasing, where they print it and add it to a queue.
+When it finally arrives at the company warehouse for fulfillment, it’s already been printed out, scanned, reprinted, and edited a dozen times.
+All before it gets to accounting!

 Critically, every single one of these processes comes with a risk of error.
 Manual document handling is an error-prone task where any small discrepancy can lead to unhappy customers, compliance violations, or both.

 In a paperless office, most of the changes that need to take place for a proposal to make its way from the sales department to the fulfillment center are automated.
 The document itself exists as a digital repository of versions.
 The entire document timeline is immediately accessible at any point.

 This means that when someone contacts the customer to respond to the proposal, the response no longer needs to be physically added to a piece of paper.
 It can be automatically added to the digital drawer that the file resides in.
 Management can then access the document before and after contact takes place – which is very difficult to do in a paper-based office environment.